mpadge/hackmd-stat-software/standards/spatial.md

 ### 3 Algorithms

+-   **SP3.0** *Spatial software which considers spatial neighbours should enable user control over neighbourhood forms and sizes.
+In particular:*
+    -   **SP3.0a** *Neighbours (able to be expressed) on regular grids should be able to be considered in both rectangular only, or rectangular and diagonal (respectively “rook” and “queen” by analogy to chess.*
+    -   **SP3.0b** *Neighbourhoods in irregular spaces should be minimally able to be controlled via an integer number of neighbours, an area in which to include neighbours, or otherwise equivalent user-controlled value.*
+-   **SP3.1** *Spatial software which considers spatial neighbours should enable neighbour contributions to be weighted by distance (or other weighting variable), and not rely on a uniform-weight rectangular cut-off.*

 Algorithms for spatial software are often related to other categories of statistical software, and it is anticipated that spatial software will commonly also be subject to standards from these other categories.